walinejs/waline/docs/src/en/reference/server/plugin.md

      {
        hooks: {
          async postSave() {
-           // do what ever you want after save comment }
+           // do what ever you want after comment saved }
        },
        middlewares: [